 We used Judicial College guidelines to create the compensation amounts in this table.
 However, your compensation payout may be lower or higher, depending on your circumstances.
 An advisor can accurately estimate how much compensation you can claim for your injuries.
 Please note we have not included special damages you could claim in this table.

-- You don’t have to pay an upfront solicitors fee
+- You won’t have to pay an upfront fee to your solicitor

-- And your success fee is deducted from your compensation payout.
+- Should the claim succeed, a success fee is payable to your solicitor and is deducted from your compensation

 A guide to occupational diseases from the Health and Safety Executive